“Why should we apologize? Everyone gets offended so easily these days.”

 The need to sacrifice for the greater good is indisputable.
 It’s why we stop at traffic signals and stop signs.
 It’s why we use turn signals.
 And wait in line at the grocery store.
 And get vaccinated.

 Difference Creates Opportunities, Not Threats

 In an increasingly diverse society, there is beauty and opportunity in difference.
-Other cultures have their own wisdom and are a critically important part of the whole.
+Different cultures have their own wisdom and are a critically important part of the whole.
 Though traditionally they are not widely recognized as such.
 As a systems thinker, I know that when you optimize the part, you sub-optimize the whole.
 At every level we have optimized parts, and sub-optimized whole.

 Some wisdom can only be found in diversity.
 When people with diverse identities agree, universal principles emerge.
 Further reading about universal values and respecting others here.